Quilting for Beginners: Recommended Supplies

 1. Self Healing Cutting Mat

-You’ll get much more accurate cuts, and in quilting accuracy is everything.
+You’ll get much more accurate cuts, and in quilting, accuracy is everything.
 You’ll need what’s called a “self-healing” cutting mat.

-Which means that it “heals” itself after the rotary blade cuts into it.
+It “heals” itself after the rotary blade cuts into it.
 You’ll want to purchase one specifically for quilting as the material is less likely to dull your blade.

 2. Quilting Ruler

-You’ll need at least one ruler, although you will probably want more as you go on.
+You’ll need at least one quilt ruler, although you will probably want more as you go on.
 I’d start with a 6″ x 24″ ruler.
 This will allow you to make most of the cuts that you need.

 The second ruler I’d recommend getting is a smaller ruler, such as a 2 1/2″ x 18 1/2″ ruler.
 The smaller size is great to use when trimming up blocks.